avni-dot/delta-demo/README.md

 # delta-demo
-This is only for the demo.
+This is only for the demo..